Buddhist Recovery Program

 You may drop in on all of the groups at any point during the week.
 The various classes and a brief description are below:

 Tuesday 7pm-8pm (Buddha for You Hall): "Sit and Share.”
 An evening of Dharma practice and discussion.
 This peer-lead group begins with a period of silent meditation after which the leader will introduce a topic for group sharing that may include the Four Noble Truths, Eight-Fold Path, Mindfulness, Loving-kindness, Compassion or other Buddhist topics from a recovery perspective.

-2nd and 4th Wednesday 7pm-8:30pm (Buddha for You Hall): "12 Step Zen.”
+Wednesday 7pm-8:30pm (Buddha for You Hall): "12 Step Zen.”
 Hosted by Peter Kuhn offers the Dharma of Recovery from the Plum Village Zen perspective.
 Groups include sitting, Dharma talk and group sharing.